Did You Know?

 Jamestown Philomenian Library ranks second highest in visits per capita in Rhode Island

-Jamestown Philomenian Library has the third highest circulation per capita in RI.
+Jamestown Philomenian Library has the second highest circulation per capita in RI.

 Jamestown Philomenian Library's meeting rooms were reserved over 3,700 times last year.